lawalletio/test-environment/README.md

 ## Production

-Production environments are easily set up as well, but will spin up a reduced number of containers (since we do not wish to use the Polar Network, nor the SSL proxy, nor the local LNBits instance).
+Production environments are easily set up as well, but will spin up a reduced number of containers (since we do not wish to use the Polar Network, nor the SSL proxy).

 You're likely to want to change the following environment variables in `.env.example.prod`: